-Fatima Kourouma, Program Manager, moved to NYC from her home country of Guinea, West Africa, at the age of thirteen.
+Fatima Kourouma, Program Manager and Community Health Worker, moved to NYC from her home country of Guinea, West Africa, at the age of thirteen.
 With very little knowledge of English, she enrolled in Brooklyn International High School, graduated in 2000, and received several awards during her studies, including one from the NYC Public Advocate for Outstanding Academic Achievement.
 In 2001, Fatima began a degree program at LaGuardia Community College, majoring in Business Administration, which she plans to continue.
 Fatima's work experience includes working at the African Services Committee on various community health initiatives as well as at Alitalia Airlines where she handled customer service for the company.
 The oldest of five siblings, Fatima knows that success comes with hard work and perseverance.

 Jesse Liaw, BA, Community Health Worker, joined a.i.r. nyc in 2016.
 He brings a wealth of experience to the team based on the diverse populations he has worked with, including: homeless families and individuals, the Developmentally Disabled, and the MICA population ("medically ill chemical abusers") in the five boroughs of New York City.
 He was inducted to The National Society of Leadership and Success in 2015.
 Jesse is looking to continue his education and acquire a MSW in the near future.
 After serving such a diverse population he has developed a passion to educate and assist families as they develop the knowledge and skills to advocate for themselves.